 Find the more detailed Collective Worship Plan for Autumn 1 here

-We have close links with our Churches and often welcome clergy and visitors into school from our Church Parishes as well as those from the Congleton area.
+We have close links with our Churches and often welcome clergy and visitors into school from our church parishes as well as those from the Congleton area.

 When there is a 5th Sunday in the month, a United benefice service is held in the school hall.
 Our church community is special to us and where possible, school is involved in this and contribute to the service.

-April 2018 United Benefice Church Service
+Spring 2018 United Benefice Church Service

 We are very proud of the children who came to represent their school on a Sunday to talk about Ethos group, our Prayer garden that is under construction and to help Rev'd Arch in conducting this special service.